What to bring and plan for before your child's screening

 Everything you need to know to get the most out of your screening

 Let us know you're coming by making an appointment online by clicking HERE or by calling the office at 541-383-6357.
-If you don't know your schedule, you can always walk in on the day of the screening, just make sure to come at least an hour before the screening ends.
+We offer a few walk-in appointments, but be sure to allow 30-45 minutes prior to the start of screening to complete intake materials.

 Bring a list of your questions as well as any relevant information about your child's history.